twitter/communitynotes/content/_index.md

 - [Bhuiyan, Zhang, Sehat, and Mitra 2020](https://arxiv.org/pdf/2008.09533.pdf)
 - [Kim and Walker 2020](https://misinforeview.hks.harvard.edu/article/leveraging-volunteer-fact-checking-to-identify-misinformation-about-covid-19-in-social-media/)

-In our pilot test of Birdwatch, we evaluated notes that Birdwatch would show on Tweets, and have found:
+In our pilot test of Community Notes, we evaluated notes would be shown on Tweets, and have found:

-- The majority of people surveyed on Twitter found Birdwatch notes helpful.
+- The majority of people surveyed on Twitter found notes helpful.
 - People in surveys were 20-40% less likely to agree with the substance of a potentially misleading Tweet after reading the note about it, compared to those who saw a Tweet without a note.
 - Most notes have been rated highly on accuracy by professional reviewers; it has been rare to find a note that reviewers agree is inaccurate.